giuliorm/hh-big-data/README.md

-# hh-crawler
+# hh-big-data
-A framework for crawling data from hh.ru website
+A research on the vacancies and resumes data from Head Hunter.
+A relation of skill set and salary is estimated, for that

+# How to export mongodb database

+## Windows

-#How to use git
+# How to use git

-##Quick instruction
+## Quick instruction

 1. [Download](https://git-scm.com/downloads) and install git
 2. Enter command `git clone https://github.com/giuliorm/hh-crawler`